 The scope of relevant data

-.
+Sales order history: The list of the client’s historical sales orders.
 This list matters because sales are almost always the best proxy that the company has to estimate market demand.
 This data should include the monetary amounts associated with transactions, as supply chain optimization should be performed from a financial perspective.
 (This financial perspective is revisited later in greater detail.)
 Where possible, it is (always) preferable to provide raw order transactions, as opposed to daily/weekly/monthly aggregates.
 (This point is also discussed in greater detail below.)
 The sales order history may include backlogged orders, cancelled orders, postponed orders, modified orders, returns, etc., all of which are potentially relevant data points.
 If clients are identified in this data, the anonymized client identifiers become relevant.
 (Personal data has its own section below.)
-Purchase orders

-.
+Purchase orders: The list of the client’s historical purchase orders, as well as pending purchase orders (yet to be received).
 This list matters because purchase orders are almost always the best proxy for estimating supplier lead times, and their quality of service.
 Pending purchase orders reflect the “stock on order”.
 The purchase orders should also include monetary amounts associated with the transactions.
 Where possible, it is also (always) preferable to provide the raw order history as opposed to aggregates.
-The purchase order history should include, if available, the relevant dates: order date, shipment date, delivery date, etc. Production orders
+The purchase order history should include, if available, the relevant dates: order date, shipment date, delivery date, etc.

-.
+Production orders: The list of the client’s historical production orders (if applicable), and the pending production orders (yet to be executed).
 This list matters because these orders reflect the transformation flow of goods that happen within the company, as well as allowing us to identify the bottlenecks that may exist in the supply chain.
 Depending on the situation, production may have variable yields or sometimes batches may be scrapped because of quality issues.
 These events are relevant.
-Inventory movements

-.
+Inventory movements: The list of the client’s historical inventory movements if multiple locations are present.
 This list matters because it sheds light on the origin of the stock used to either trigger production processes or serve clients.
 Depending on the situation, lead times for these movements may be variable.
 If so, the fine print of the dates (transfer order date, shipping date, receiving date) are relevant as well.
-Stock levels

-.
+Stock levels: The list of all the client’s SKUs (stock-keeping unit) with their current stock level.
 This list matters because it characterizes the current state of the supply chain.
 Depending on the industry, the representation of the inventory can be more complex than simple SKU levels.
 Expiration dates can also be present.
 Some or all the inventory may be tracked at the serial number level.
 If serial inventory is in use, the whole list of serial numbers and their associated locations is relevant.
 More generally, all the elements that describe the present state of the inventory assets held by the company are relevant.
-Price tags

 Snapshots of past stock levels, past price tags, and past pending purchase orders are also relevant for most supply chain purposes (however, these data are rarely available in business systems).
 As soon as a data extraction pipeline is in place, such snapshots can be implemented within Lokad itself – without direct intervention from the client’s IT department.